Boiler Flue Regulations UK: Clearances and Compliance

 • The boiler manufacturer's installation instructions — these are specific to your exact appliance and can be more demanding than the general standard.
 Where the two differ, the manufacturer's figures for that model take priority.

-Because the correct clearance depends on the appliance, the flue type (for example a standard horizontal flue versus a plume management kit) and the surroundings, the only reliable figures for your home come from a Gas Safe registered engineer who can read your boiler's manual and assess the site.
-We've deliberately not printed a blanket distance here, because publishing one universal number would be misleading — and potentially unsafe.
+Because the correct clearance depends on the appliance, the flue type (for example a standard horizontal fanned flue versus a plume management kit) and the surroundings, the only reliable figures for your home come from a Gas Safe registered engineer who can read your boiler's manual and assess the site.

 The general siting principles